Getting Started Part Two

 Your Web browser should come up sandboxed.
 You can tell that a program is sandboxed because its window title bar contains additional Sandboxie [#] indicators: ((NOTE: Newer browsers may not show the # in the title bar, however if you hover your mouse along the edges of the window, it will turn yellow.)

 (Note: In some computer systems, Sandboxie starts the wrong program when you select Run Web Browser.
-If this is the case for you, use the Default Browser utility to fix this.)
+If this is the case for you, see Frequently Asked Questions to fix this.)

 The sandboxed program should appear in the main window of Sandboxie Control: